 Prisca Martens is professor in the Department of Elementary Education at Towson University, Towson, Maryland, where she teaches courses in literacy and children’s literature and is currently researching how helping young children read the language of art in the illustrations of picture books and integrating that meaning with the meaning in the written text enhances children’s understanding and appreciation of story.
 Ray Martens is Associate Professor in the Art Education Department at Towson University, Maryland, who is best known for his montage drawings and paintings.

 Join your colleagues and friends as we examine the power of story as the landscape within which we map the significance of experience and build towers of knowledge.
 Register and make your hotel reservations today!

-Preview the WLU sessions
+WLU Strand sessions

 Talking Points provides a forum for parents, classroom teachers, and researchers to reflect about literacy and learning.
 Editors Sally Brown and Deborah MacPhee invite you and colleagues that you know to submit manuscripts for the next issue.

 Not yet a subscriber?
 Add it to your NCTE membership today!